silnrsi/sldr/doc/import_cldr.md

 PYTHONPATH=python/lib python python/scripts/ldmlflatten -i cldrdata -o flat
 ```

+Bear in mind that one can use `pypy` instead of `python` in the above and life will
+run faster (in exchange for more memory usage).

 To ensure that files that need to be deleted, are, we rebuild the sldr directory from
 scratch.
 Notice that git is quite happy with this.